 Britain locks down city of Leicester after COVID-19 flare-up

-"It's obviously going to be quite a challenge enforcing it," Soulsby told Sky.
-"Policing it is going to be something of a challenge until we know actually what the area is to be policed."
-Schools in the city, where the remains of King Richard III of England were found under a car park in 2012, will close from Thursday with Hancock saying there had been an unusually high incidence of infections in children there.
+Leicester mayor Peter Soulsby said it had been hard to get details from the government including what areas the lockdown would cover.
+"It's obviously going to be quite a challenge enforcing it," he told Sky News.
+Schools in the city, where the remains of King Richard III of England were found in 2012, will close from Thursday after an unusually high incidence of infections in children.

-"In the very significant testing that we've brought into Leicester ...
-We have seen a number of positive cases in the under 18s and that's why we took the decision with a heavy heart to close schools in Leicester," Hancock said.
+Residents said people had been widely ignoring advice on social distancing and other measures to curb the virus when the government first began easing rules two weeks ago.
+"I think if people listened and stayed at home, then we wouldn’t be here," said Bob Sharma, a bank manager.

+Pawn broker Arun Mortala said people had not been wearing face masks or keeping distance when back on high streets.
+"I was expecting that this was going to happen," he said.

 - READ MORE ON: